-- 1. Prepare day-to-day necessary legislative instruments and/or advice required for the management of the Western Zone Abalone Fishery (regulations, closure notices, licence conditions, Ministerial exemptions etc). - 2.
-Provide advice to the Executive Director, Fisheries and Aquaculture on setting total allowable commercial catch and effort levels for the Western Zone Abalone Fishery. - 3.
+1. Prepare day-to-day necessary legislative instruments and/or advice required for the management of the Western Zone Abalone Fishery (regulations, closure notices, licence conditions, Ministerial exemptions etc).

+- 2. Provide advice to the Executive Director, Fisheries and Aquaculture on setting total allowable commercial catch and effort levels for the Western Zone Abalone Fishery. - 3.
 Prepare submissions to enable regular assessment of the Western Zone Abalone Fishery under the EPBC Act (1999). - 4.
 Prepare annual report to the Australian Government on EPBC Act (1999) requirements for the Abalone fisheries. - 5.
 Develop and maintain day-to-day productive working relationships and outcomes through cooperative management and collaboration with stakeholders. - 6.
-Further the development of co-management arrangements including the support of industry initiatives. - 7.
-Implement revision of the Harvest Strategy and revised Management Plan.
+Further the development of co-management arrangements including the support of industry initiatives.